 Donations are for people in need.
 Not to pay overhead costs.

-To maintain this promise, our operating costs and financial expenses are covered by philanthropic grants and institutional donations.
+To maintain this promise, we specifically fundraise to cover parts of our operating costs and financial expenses through philanthropic grants and institutional donations.

 Flow of Funds